SherwinKhoo/dota-dashboard/README.md

 9. Include a navigation bar with **custom CSS** and use **Navlink** for navigating between different **Routes**.
 10. Remember to include **BrowserRouter** in index.js
 11. Create custom images and hardcode them as backup should the API become unreliable when calling for hero images.
+12. Use **Navigate** to set a specific page when first loading the website, i.e., at the "/" path/
+13. Include a news ticker for DotA related news, pinned to the top of the page, for more bonus brownie points.
+Ticker was taken from **rss.app** and simply added to HTML.

 Data Structure